 Starting a business can be scary.
 There are a lot of unknowns.
-I can absolutely understand that.
-Starting this law firm was, and at most times still is scary.
+I absolutely understand that.
+Starting this law firm was, and at most times is still scary.
 So, as an attorney that works with business as they grow and build, I want to do all that I can to take out some of those unknowns.
 Filing a trademark registration can be an extremely lengthy process.
 One made longer if you decide to try and go it alone the first time around.
-But, even if you do the smart thing and hire an attorney the USPTO is backed up and moves rather slowly.
+But, even if you do the smart thing and hire an attorney the USPTO is backed up and moves rather slowly, and as of the update of this article it’s moving even slower.
 This leaves a lot of people wondering what the heck is going on after they submit their application.

-So I thought today would be fun to share a timeline with you, just so you can be prepared for what is to come throughout the trademark application process.
+Today I thought it would be fun to share a timeline with you, just so you can be prepared for what is to come throughout the trademark application process.
 And, if you’re feeling up to it you can download this little graphic Trademark Application Timeline and keep it for future reference!

 Where to start…